Abyss-Seeker/Abyss-Seeker/README.md

-- 👋 Hi, I’m @Abyss-Seeker
+- 👋 Hi, I’m @Abyss-Seeker!
-- 👀 I’m interested in programing
+- 👀 I’m interested in ACGN
-- 🌱 I’m currently learning python and javascript maybe
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on currently nothing
+- 💞️ I’m looking to collaborate on currently only random projects...

 <!---
 Abyss-Seeker/Abyss-Seeker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.